NullMode/nullmode.github.io/source/_posts/2015-03-17-36-core-aws-john.markdown

 I'll be assuming you can reach the point of setup where you are logging into your freshly set-up machine on AWS (if you're following along to set this up yourself).
 If you need help setting up a box on AWS, there's a [getting started](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) guide from amazon to get you going.

-The bench marks from this will differ depending on attack type, rules, and what hash type is being attacked, so take these results with a pinch of sale.
+The bench marks from this will differ depending on attack type, rules, and what hash type is being attacked, so take these results with a pinch of salt.
 Both hashcat and john both have different benchmark outputs.
 John only shows the benchmarks of the algorithms it was compiled with (as far as i'm away).

 ## hashcat